 An mandatory leave of absence can be imposed in circumstances in which a student:

-Students whose circumstances warrant a review under the Involuntary Leave of Absence Policy, will be apprised, in writing, of University concerns and will be provided an opportunity to respond to concerns in writing or in person or via telephone before a review committee convened by the Dean of Student Life.
+Students whose circumstances warrant a review under the Mandatory Leave of Absence Policy, will be apprised, in writing, of University concerns and will be provided an opportunity to respond to concerns in writing or in person or via telephone before a review committee convened by the Dean of Student Life.
 Students placed on mandatory leave of absence can appeal an unfavorable decision to the Vice Provost for Student Affairs.
 The University can condition a student's return to registered student status on such requirements as the University deems appropriate in the individual case (such as, in the case of a leave for medical reasons, proof of treatment of an interview with a provider at Vaden or CAPS or its designee).
-The Dean of Student Life publishes the full Involuntary Leave of Absence policy [http://studentaffairs.stanford.edu/studentlife/involuntary-leave ].
+The Dean of Student Life publishes the full Mandatory Leave of Absence policy [http://studentaffairs.stanford.edu/studentlife/involuntary-leave ].

 |1.||Informs department and adviser of circumstances leading to a leave of absence.
 Discusses alternatives.||Student|